 SFV files may also accompany files downloaded from the Internet.
 This allows users to verify that the files they downloaded were not corrupted or altered during the download.

-How do I open an SFV file?
+How to open an SFV file

 You can use QuickSFV (Windows, Linux), Traction SFV Checker (Windows), and checkSum+ (Mac) to compare the checksums an SFV file contains against a file set's actual checksums.
 For example, in SFV Checker, you can add your files to the program's file list, open your SFV file, and compare your files' checksums to those listed in the SFV file.
 This will tell you whether the files you received are identical to the files used to produce the checksums listed in your SFV file.